Climb Mount Kenya (4985m) and Go on Safari

 Tips are not included in the trip cost.
 There is no expectation or obligation to tip your host and main guide for the trip as a whole; however, any tips are gratefully received, should you wish to offer them at the end of the trip.
 You can do this in $/£/€.

-Tips for the team of porters on Mount Kenya are however expected as a cultural norm.
-Even if it may not be customary to you, it is of considerable significance to the people who will take care of you during on the mountain.
+However, tips for the team of porters on Mount Kenya are expected as a cultural norm.
+Even if it may not be customary to you, it is of considerable significance to the people who will take care of you during the mountain.
 The minimum expected contribution is $100/£80/€90 per person for the full five days on Mount Kenya.
-Please do budget for this and make sure you have cash readily available at the end of your trek on Day 6.
+Please do budget for this, and make sure you have bills readily available at the end of your trek on Day 6.

 Visa requirements often change, and you are responsible for obtaining any required visas for this trip.
 Please check with your nearest embassy or consulate for up-to-date advice.